What to Expect When You Are Overcoming an Addiction

 - 4. Keep positive messages: Keep positive messages for display for yourself.
 These can be from friends, family and loved ones or inspirational thoughts that act as motivating messages.
 These will create a positive atmosphere for recovery and continued reclamation.

 - 5. Rationality: Instead of denying the problem or letting your lack of focus take over the recovery, it is important to be rational about the treatment.
-Don’t put unnecessary expectations on the recovery programme and have a rational perspective about the whole process.
+Don’t put unnecessary expectations on the recovery program and have a rational perspective about the whole process.

 - 6. Define goals: Define short-term and long-term goals for your recovery.
 These will help keep you focused and remind you of the larger picture of life.
 Short term goals can be making your own meal, while long term goals can be getting your old job back or making amends with an estranged family member.